-Publications of J. Woodward
+Publications of James Woodward

 Note: The following printer, bookseller, or publisher lists are works in progress.
 They are generated from title page imprints and may reproduce false and misleading attributions or contain errors.